katreparitosh/Discourse-Analytics-of-Political-Speech-Transcripts/README.md

 # Discourse Analytics of Political Speech Transcripts

+NLP-Analytics to asses discourse in large collection of political speech transcripts corpus.
+Conducted the experiments as part of an independent applied research and published the different research findings in 2 research papers.

-### Elsevier - Scopus Indexed International Journal Paper
+### Elsevier - Scopus Indexed International Journal

 International Journal of Recent Technology and Engineering [IJRTE] (https://www.ijrte.org/)